Updated February 2023

 This tool provides simplistic counts of records to provide insight into recent climate behavior, but is not a definitive way to identify trends in the number of records set over time.
 This is particularly true outside the United States, where the number of records may be strongly influenced by station density from country to country and from year to year.
 These data are raw and have not been assessed for the effects of changing station instrumentation and time of observation.”

 An updated 2016 study from Dr. Jerry Meehl indicates that the ratio from year to year will average around 15 to 1 by 2100 for the United States:

 Per one of the authors of both the 2009 and 2016 studies, Claudia Tebaldi said “This climate is on a trajectory that goes somewhere we’ve never been.
 And records are a very easy measure of that.”

 All of the data listed below is part of this one chart.
-So far the ratio of daily record highs to lows for the 2010s is similar to that of the 2000s and is higher than any other decade since the 1950s:
+So far, the ratio of daily record high maxes to low minimums for the 2020s is similar is higher than any other decade since the 1950s: